 These memories that never took place blend steadfastly with the transient memories of the past.
 Today as we unite in sorrow, we remember and cherish the real-mythical mosaic of memories of each of our fallen loved ones.

-Ambassador Danny Danon served as Israel’s 17th Permanent Representative to the United Nations, Minister of Science and Technology, and Deputy Minister of Defense.
-He is currently Chairman of the World Likud.
+Ambassador Danny Danon, chairman of World Likud, served as Israel’s 17th Permanent Representative to the United Nations, Minister of Science and Technology and Deputy Minister of Defense.

 Jewish News Syndicate

 With geographic, political and social divides growing wider, high-quality reporting and informed analysis are more important than ever to keep people connected.

 Our ability to cover the most important issues in Israel and throughout the Jewish world—without the standard media bias—depends on the support of committed readers.

 If you appreciate the value of our news service and recognize how JNS stands out among the competition, please click on the link and make a one-time or monthly contribution.

 We appreciate your support.